+Workshops are usually divided into two phases, with the first phase examining basic human rights systems and their benefit to community.
+The second phase focuses on individual wellness and its positive impact on not just ourselves, but also our surroundings - we explore good nutrition, physical and mental well-being and emotional wellness.
 Creative Treaty recognises the 5 principles of wellness: physical, emotional, mental, environmental and social.
-Workshops are divided into two phases, with the first phase taking an educational look at basic human rights systems and their benefit to community.
-The second phase focuses on individual wellness and its positive impact on not just ourselves, but also our surroundings.
-We explore good nutrition, physical and mental well-being and emotional wellness.

 Our human rights handbook gives great insight into what participants can expect in a workshop.